JustinBilleci/learning-progress/README.md

 *April 9th, 2024*

 Twenty-Ninth Log: Still applying for some jobs and having a small amount of success which is more than I expected.
 Still continuing to learn and grow more as always.
 I'm excited to see where my job search leads me!

+*April 10th, 2024*

+Thirtieth Log: Job search is still going strong and I'm still focused on mastering programming, the end goal is to become an expert.
+I'm confident in my abilities and they will only grow further.